 Gymnastics jumping

 If you are confident in letting your horse go without a rider, try some gymnastics jumping.
-Jumping a series of bounces of three to four hurdles is good exercise for your horse's back, as they have to arch and bring their back up with each jump.
+Jumping a series of bounces of three to four poles is good exercise for your horse's back, as they have to arch and bring their back up with each jump.

 Previous article